Soldier Story: Torao Hayashi

 On October 27, the men set out before sunrise, marching in columns with each man holding onto the pack of the man in front of him as they could not see in the pitch-dark night.
 By 2:00 p.m. the 100th was in position on the right of the line with 2nd Battalion on the left and 3rd Battalion in the center.
 The attack moved very slowly, meeting heavy resistance.
 The fighting was severe and after a counterattack was broken, they dug in for the night.
 By the end of the next day, October 28, the 100th and 3rd Battalions had advanced about 500 yards and captured 70 prisoners.

-For his military service, Private Torao Hayashi was awarded the: Bronze Star Medal, Purple Heart Medal, Good Conduct Medal, American Campaign Medal, European-African-Middle Eastern Campaign Medal with one bronze star, World War II Victory Medal, Distinguished Unit Badge, and Combat Infantryman Badge.
+For his military service, Private First Class Torao Hayashi was awarded the: Bronze Star Medal, Purple Heart Medal, Good Conduct Medal, American Campaign Medal, European-African-Middle Eastern Campaign Medal with one bronze star, World War II Victory Medal, Distinguished Unit Badge, and Combat Infantryman Badge.
 He was posthumously awarded the Congressional Gold Medal on October 5, 2010, along with the other veterans of the 442nd Regimental Combat Team.
-This is the highest Congressional Civilian Medal.
+Conferred by the U.S. Congress, the award states: “The United States remains forever indebted to the bravery, valor, and dedication to country these men faced while fighting a 2-fronted battle of discrimination at home and fascism abroad.
+Their commitment and sacrifice demonstrates a highly uncommon and commendable sense of patriotism and honor.”

-On December 12, 1944, an obituary for Pvt.
+On December 12, 1944, an obituary for Pfc.
 Hayashi was printed in the Sacramento Bee.
+Two days later, Director Dillon S. Myer of the War Relocation Authority in Washington DC wrote the following letter to Torao’s parents:

 After the war, the US began closing many of its overseas wartime cemeteries.
 Families were given the choice of having their loved one returned home if they wished.
 The Hayashi family chose to have Torao returned to California.
 His remains were returned and interred at East Lawn Cemetery in Sacramento, where many other Hayashi family members are buried.

-Left: Burial service for Pvt.
+Left: Burial service for Pfc.
 Hayashi at East Lawn Cemetery, 1948

 On July 2, the family held a memorial service for Torao at the Buddhist Hall, 418 O Street.
-This was followed by graveside services under the auspices of Veterans of Foreign Wars (VFW) Nisei Post 8985, whose member also gave a 21-gun salute.
-Hayashi was survived by his mother, brothers John and Roy, and sisters Arlene Tsukamoto, Louise Kubo, Barbara, Tomiko Jane, Ruth, and Ruby.
+This was followed by graveside services under the auspices of Veterans of Foreign Wars (VFW) Nisei Post 8985, whose members also gave a 21-gun salute.
+Hayashi was survived by his parents, brothers John and Roy, and sisters Arlene Tsukamoto, Louise Kubo, Barbara, Tomiko Jane, Ruth, and Ruby.
+His sister Helen Maruhara predeceased him.

-Researched and written by the Sons & Daughters of the 442nd RCT with assistance by Pvt.
-Hayashi’s niece in 2025.
+Researched and written by the Sons & Daughters of the 442nd RCT with assistance by Pfc.
+Hayashi’s niece, who is a 442nd Sons and Daughters member, in 2025.